MileHacker Logo

 "Firstborn City of the Continent"

 Cumaná has a special place in the history of the Americas, known as the "Primogénita del Continente."
-Its strategic location meant it was a frequent target for pirate attacks and a site of colonial power struggles.
+Its strategic location meant it was a frequent target for pirate attacks and a site of the colonial period power struggles.
 Spain built formidable fortresses, like the Castillo de San Antonio de la Eminencia, for protection.
-These structures still stand, telling stories of a turbulent past.
+These constructions still stand, telling stories of a turbulent past.

 Heroic Legacy